enterprise scale WordPress hosting on AWS

 In short, AWS OpsWorks is a management and automation platform which allows you to automate how servers are configured, deployed, and managed across your Amazon EC2 fleet.
 Before we jump into the details it’s worth getting to grips with a few key OpsWorks concepts:

-- Stacks: a stack is a set of EC2 instances and other AWS resources (e.g. RDS databases, Load Balancers, etc.) that live inside a single VPC and work together with a common purpose.
+- Stacks: a stack is a set of EC2 instances and other AWS resources, for example, RDS databases and Load Balancers, that live inside a single Virtual Private Cloud that work together for a common purpose.
 When you first create your stack you will specify a set of defaults that all instances inside your stack will inherit, such as preferred operating system.
 Having these settings configured centrally is our first big win; if a setting needs to be changed you only need to change it in one place.

 - Layers: a layer is a software service which is made available to all instances in the stack.
 For example, we need Apache and PHP installed on all our instances, so we’d add these as a new layer.